LeeKiri/Fullstack-portfolio/README.md

-# Fullstack-portfolio
+# Full Stack Web Development Portfolio
-This is my professional portfolio.
+This is my professional portfolio showcasing my skillset through projects.

 ## Description
-Users can read all about me on the homepage and select hyperlinks to view my Linkdin profile, Github, a PDF resume and contact details.
+Users can read all about me on the homepage and select hyperlinks to view my Linkedin profile, Github, a PDF resume and contact details.

 ## Design
-I've used Html, Bootstrap, Javascript, CSS and fontawesome icons.
+I've used HTML, Bootstrap, Javascript, CSS and fontawesome icons.

-* On the portfolio page users can explore each project by clicking the 'View More' button and a modal appears with deatils and hyperlinks to the repo and the deployed project.
+* On the portfolio page users can explore each project by clicking the 'View More' button and a modal appears with details and hyperlinks to the repo and the deployed project.

-* On the contact page users can send me an email through their default mail program using the mailto link.

 * Responsive Design.